nh-server/switch-guide/docs/extras/updating.md

 When updating Atmosphere always make sure to _read the release notes_.
 They may list important changes and modifications to your system.

-### Manual method: SD card

-When a new version of Atmosphere releases, you can always update Atmosphere by following these steps:
+When a new version of Atmosphere releases, you can update Atmosphere by following these steps:

 1. Turn off your Nintendo Switch and plug your SD card in your computer.
 2. Back up `reboot_payload.bin` from the `atmosphere` folder of your SD card to your computer.